|Date climbed||4th April 2014|

 For most of the steep bit you can’t see round the bend ahead to see where the end might be.
 Then eventually you do see light through the tree cover and that spurs you on to finish the job.

 When I climbed it on this ride I was using 34T-front, 30T rear gearing.
 It’s certainly the steepest hill I have climbed with a 30T rear.
 When I was almost at the top a car came up from behind and passed.
+That’s a distraction you don’t need when your whole mind and body is focused on the effort of the task.
 I thought at the time that if anyone looked out the car window they would see a man impersonating a fish gasping for air!
 My mouth was open as wide as it would go – I couldn’t get any more air in my lungs.
 I was totally at my limit.